 - Impulsive behaviors such as spending sprees, binge eating, unprotected sex, and substance abuse

 - Self-harming behavior, such as cutting Suicidal thoughts, behaviors, or threats

 - Intense mood swings with episodes lasting from a few hours to a few days

 - Recurring and intense feelings of emptiness

 - Inappropriate, intense feelings of anger without the ability to regulate

 - Feelings of dissociation, like you are disconnected from reality

 - Feelings for others can change quickly from extreme love to extreme dislike

 - Viewing things in extremes, such as all good or all bad

-Who Is at Risk of Having Borderline Personality Disorder?
+Who Is at Risk for Borderline Personality Disorder

 If someone in your family has been diagnosed with BPD, then you have a greater risk of having it as well.